jdhayford/portfolio/README.md

 > Nodejs, React, Javascript

 This was a mobile-first web application that I conceived of and built that showed real time activity at university facilities: 5 gyms and 29 campus dining locations used by the Cornell community.
 I sunsetted it when I left Cornell and since then the project has been rebuilt (much better) by the talented people of the  Cornell Design and Tech Initiative and turned into the mobile app dubbed ["Flux"](https://www.cornelldti.org/Projects/flux)

+StreamSurfer
+---

+> Django w/ Celery API + React Frontend

+This web application periodically scraped posts to various Reddit subreddits for "streams" of sporting events, parsed them and created a structured data representation of upcoming games, the teams involved and what streams were available on an easy to use UI.
+I decomissioned it due to /r/soccer being banned (thoroughly) and just to avoid possibilities of litigation altogether.